-NOTE: The above details is Just a Sample of the current construction rates.
+NOTE: The above details are Just a Sample of the current construction rates.
 These rates may vary from Project to Project depending on the planning and construction specifications.

 How does the Bangalore House Construction Cost Calculator in Bangalore Work to calculate the residential cost of construction for 20×30 30×40 40×60 50×80.. of G+1 G+2 G+3 G+4 Floors?

-A construction cost calculator is a tool that provides you with a detailed estimate of the cost of constructing a house.
-A cost calculator is especially helpful while you are planning the budget of your house.
+A construction cost calculator is a tool that provides you with a detailed estimate of the cost of constructing a house in Bangalore.

 What is a Cost Calculator?